magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 * Access to the Docker hub

 ## How Vamp structures deployments
 Deployments managed by Vamp are described in blueprints using the Vamp DSL (Domain Specific Language).
-Each blueprint describes the services to deploy (breeds) and groups them into clusters for load balancing.
-Gateways allow access to running services from both within the deployment (internal gateways) and at stable endpoints from outside the deployment (external gateways).
+A Vamp blueprint describes scalable services to deploy, grouped into clusters for traffic distribution.
+Gateways allow access to running services from both within the deployment (internal gateways) and at stable endpoints (external gateways).

 Let's start by creating breeds that describe the mySQL and Wordpress services.